-From beautiful beaches and gliding swans to otters, whales and bobbing jellyfish, we’ve come across some spectacular photography while putting together the February 2020 issue of BBC Countryfile Magazine.
+From singing spring birds, gliding swans and playing otters, to sunsets from high hills and prehistoric remains, we’ve come across some spectacular photography while putting together the February 2021 issue of BBC Countryfile Magazine.

 Celebrate the month ahead with our photo gallery of beautiful photographs from around the UK in February.